Introduction to Politics and Government (11235.1)

 - Clarity and correctness of writing (for example grammar, punctuation including use of capital letters and spelling).

 - Proper referencing, acknowledgement and citation of sources - you must use a recognised Author/Date system of referencing.
+We prefer the Harvard style.
 A list of references actually cited in the essay is required, presented in alphabetical order by author surname.
 Do not number or bullet-point the reference list.

 All written assignments are independently moderated in this unit.
 When a mark or grade is awarded that places the student in jeopardy of a Fail in the whole unit, more than one member of academic staff will be involved in the decision.